 The maximum rent limits allowable for HAP tenancies have been increased with effect from 1 July 2016.
 Read more in ‘Rent’ below.

 Under the HAP scheme, local authorities pay landlords directly.
 Tenants pay a weekly HAP rent contribution to the local authority, based on their income and ability to pay – see ‘Rent’ below.

 The Equal Status Acts 2000–2015 apply to lettings and accommodation.
 Landlords cannot discriminate against potential tenants on grounds of gender, civil status, family status, sexual orientation, religion, age, disability, race or membership of the Traveller community.

-Since 1 January 2016, you cannot be discriminated against when renting because you are getting Rent Supplement or any other social welfare payment, or a Housing Assistance Payment.
-This means that landlords can no longer state when advertising accommodation that HAP (or Rent Supplement) is not accepted and they cannot refuse to rent you accommodation because you are getting a social welfare payment.
-If you feel you have been discriminated against by a landlord or their agent, you can find out more about making a complaint under the Equal Status Acts.
-Read more on the website of the Irish Human Rights and Equality Commission.
+Since 1 January 2016, you cannot be discriminated against when renting because you are getting one of certain payments, which include HAP, so landlords can no longer state when advertising accommodation that HAP is not accepted.
+If you feel you have been discriminated against by a landlord or their agent, you can make a complaint under the Equal Status Acts.

 HAP is currently operational in the following local authority areas and is being extended to all local authorities on a phased basis:

 You must be on the local authority’s housing list – which means that you qualify for social housing support.
 See our document on applying for local authority housing for details of assessment for social housing support.